King-Projects/King-Tweaks/README.md

-# What is King Tweaks™?
+# What is King Tweaks Reborn™?

-**King Tweaks™** is a tweaker / optimizer magisk module which aim to improve user-experience.
+**King Tweaks Reborn™** is a tweaker / optimizer magisk module which aim to improve user-experience.

-It tweaks kernel settings, overall android settings, optimize databases, zipalign apks and much more.
+It tweaks kernel settings, android settings, and much more to bring a less bloated and intrusive user-experience.

-# Show us some ❤️
+# Show us some love:

 Join our group on [Telegram](https://t.me/kingprojectzdiscussion)

 [Download it on pling](https://www.pling.com/p/1433363/)

+Read our [Wiki](https://github.com/pedrozzz0/King-Tweaks/wiki) for more info

-# Credits
+# Credits:

 Thanks to [tytydraco](https://github.com/tytydraco) by his [KTweak](https://github.com/tytydraco/ktweak) project.